Daveb4444/Nationbuilder-scraper/README.md

 The files are being shared to allow local parties to import thier Nationbuilder blog posts into Fleet articles.
 They are not being shared directly to the Fleet Slack channel as users who don't have experience with a command line environment may have difficulties.
 During the running of the scripts, Typo3 regularly throws errors or bugs outside the control of this script, which may cause concern.

+# Definitions
+The following terms are used in this document to refer to page types in NAtionbuilder and Fleet.

+- Blog - a page on Nationbuilder showing a list of posts
+- Post - a page on Nationbuilder with a single news story, usually saved as a subpage in a blog
+- News page - any page on Fleet that contains a News system content element to display a list of articles - for example, this could be the home page or a local news page
+- Article - a news item in Fleet that was created in the News administration module

 # Setup
 The following sections describe the setting up steps to downolad the scripts, packages and envirnoment files.